ashish21ghosh/OnlineBookStore/README.md

 # OnlineBookStore
-A personal project with PHP and MySQL from scratch from my college days.
+A personal project with PHP and MySQL.

+My first ever project.